Tool Description Quality¶

 - Include domain context in each description, not just in a top-level server description

-Tool selection failures are often invisible during development — an agent calling the wrong tool with a plausible-looking result won't surface the error until compared against ground truth.
+Tool selection failures are often invisible during development.
+An agent that calls the wrong tool and returns a plausible-looking result hides the error until you compare it against ground truth.
 To test selection:

 - Instrument agent traces and log which tool was selected for each task type

-- Compare selected tools against ground truth for a representative set of test cases
+- Compare the selected tools against ground truth for a representative set of test cases

-- Refine descriptions based on observed misselection patterns, not intuition about what descriptions should say
+- Refine descriptions from the misselection patterns you observe, not from intuition about what descriptions should say

-Description iteration follows the pattern of prompt iteration: observe, identify failures, change, measure.
-The most common failure mode: a description accurate enough to describe what the tool does but not specific enough to tell the agent when to prefer it over alternatives.
+Description iteration follows the same pattern as prompt iteration: observe, identify failures, change, measure.
+The most common failure mode is a description accurate enough to say what the tool does but not specific enough to tell the agent when to prefer it over alternatives.

 The fix is positive selection signals: "Use this tool when X" and "Prefer this over [other tool] when Y." These are instructions to the agent, not documentation of the interface.